 " Best Handicraft Outlet "

-At the prestigious 7th Sarawak Hornbill Tourism Awards 2015-2016 held in November 2017, the Ranee Gift Gallery won the award for "Best Handicraft Outlet under the Most Outstanding Cottage Industry category".
+At the prestigious 7th Sarawak Hornbill Tourism Awards 2015-2016 held in November 2017, the Ranee Artisan Gallery won the award for "Best Handicraft Outlet under the Most Outstanding Cottage Industry category".

 Award of Excellence for Handicrafts 2018

 World Crafts Council (WCC) South East Asia Sub-region